Need help? We're here!

 Yes, there’s a need to maintain the cooling system even in cold weather.
 And with the high heat load on today’s engine, this need has never been more pressing.
 Crucial components such as the radiator, belts, radiator hoses, and cooling fan must be thoroughly checked for potential failures.

 However, some drivers are doing it all wrong.
 Getting the engine started at the first turn of the key, throwing it into gear, and taking off just like they used to in the middle of summer must be avoided at all times.
 The proper thing to do is start the engine and let it run for at least 30 seconds.
-After that, you may slow drive off your vehicle and continue driving at a leisurely pace for about five minutes.
+After that, you may slowly drive off in your vehicle and continue driving at a leisurely pace for about five minutes.
 This allows the engine oils and other fluids to warm up to normal operating temperatures, so your truck performs efficiently.

 Along with avoiding cold soaks, you can also benefit from adopting smart winter driving techniques for long-haul routes—habits that help you and your truck stay safe during long hours on icy or snow-covered roads.